numenta/nupic.core-legacy/README.md

 #### Build:

     cd $NUPIC_CORE/build/scripts
+    # optionally start a fresh build
-    (optional) make clean / distclean    # starts a fresh build make -j3
+    make clean # or 'make distclean' for a complete clean make -j3

-> **Note**: -j3 option specify '3' as the maximum number of parallel jobs/threads that Make will use during the build in order to gain speed.
+> **Note**: The `-j3` option-some-conflicted-edits-for-testing specifies '3' as the maximum number of parallel jobs/threads that Make will use during the build in order to gain speed.
 However, you can increase this number depending your CPU.

 #### Run the tests: